Lester Ordway

 Lester Ordway is an American politician and college instructor at Central Maine Community College.
-He serves as a Republican member for the 23rd district of the Maine House of Representatives.
+He served as a Republican member for the 23rd district of the Maine House of Representatives.

 Ordway is a resident of Standish, Maine and attended the University of Southern Maine.
 In 2015, he was elected for the 23rd district of the Maine House of Representatives.
 Ordway succeeded Michael Shaw.
 He assumed his office on December 7, 2015.